The Danger Of Nanoparticles In Cosmetics : Are Your Products Safe ?

-As cosmetic aficionados, we’re all guilty of waiting for the “next big thing”; that product which is going to make our lives a little easier, hide those blemishes better, fill in those lines more effectively, and make us all look that little bit more stunning (than we usually do!).
-Nanotechnology, the use of microscopic nanoparticles in cosmetics, has been advertised to the world as the next revolution in makeup and skincare, it’s the next big thing we’ve been waiting for – perfectly safe for human use.
+As cosmetic aficionados, we’re all guilty of waiting for the next big thing.
+The product that is going to make our lives a little easier, hide those blemishes better, fill in those lines more effectively, and make us all look a little bit more stunning than we usually do!
+Nanotechnology, the use of microscopic nanoparticles in cosmetics, has been advertised to the world as the next revolution in makeup and skincare.
+It is the next big thing we’ve been waiting for – perfectly safe for human use.

 But is it?

-Let’s take a look at just what nanotechnology is, how it’s used in the cosmetics industry, and why you should make sure that you only use products that contain no nanoparticles.
+Let’s take a look at just what nanotechnology is, how it is used in the cosmetics industry, and why you should make sure that you only use products that contain no nanoparticles.

 What is Nanotechnology?

 Nanotechnology has been around for decades, but the technology is so delicate and complex that it has taken a long time for engineers, scientists, and manufacturers to figure out cost-effective ways of using it.
-Nanotechnology itself refers to anything which is constructed at a molecular level.
-The minuscule scales at which nanotechnology operates are mind-boggling.
-This simply means that materials are made, in this case, makeup, atom by atom, constructed in a more rigid and controlled way, at least that’s the idea.
-It has literally thousands of applications in material construction and could pave the way for a revolution in the way any product could be made in the future.
+Nanotechnology itself refers to anything which is created at a molecular level.
+The small scales at which nanotechnology operates are mind-boggling.
+This simply means that material is made in a more rigid and controlled way.
+Nanotechnology has thousands of applications in material construction and could pave way for a revolution in ways any product could be made in the future.

-A product created through nanotechnology can be made from the ground up without traditional methods of putting together various naturally occurring and synthetic ingredients.
-In theory, this means inventors and manufacturers should be able to make new types of materials with specific, efficient uses – like makeup which will never run, lipstick which can last for days, moisturizer which will keep your skin smooth for a week at a time, and foundation which needs only one thin layer to cover any blemish.
+A product created through nanotechnology can be made from the ground up without traditional methods of putting together various naturally occurring synthetic ingredients.
+In theory, this means inventors and manufacturers should be able to make new types of materials with specific efficient uses – like makeup that will never run out, lipstick that will last for days, moisturizer which will keep your skin smooth for a week at a time, and foundation which needs only one thin layer to cover any blemish.